Wheat Farmers in Sudan record increased yields after adoption of proven technologies

 Recent experiences to promote these heat tolerant wheat varieties in Sudan through the AfDB-funded SARD-SC (wheat) project revealed that technology-adopting-wheat farmers at project intervention sites increased their wheat productivity to 4-7 t/ha, while farmers with their traditional varieties rarely exceed 2.5 t/ha.

-These and many more prompted the scaling up of heat-tolerant wheat technologies farmers in Sudan.
+These and many more prompted the scaling up of heat-tolerant wheat technologies to farmers in Sudan.

 “The technologies comprised many new wheat varieties with heat and drought tolerance, and stem rust resistance.
 These traits allow for expansion of wheat production in Africa, including the Sahel during its cooler “winters”, Dr Assefa said.